AdobeDocs/experience-manager-65.pt-BR/help/forms/using/admin-help/overview-2.md

 ---
-title: Noções básicas para o gerenciamento de certificados e credenciais
+title: Noções básicas do gerenciamento de certificados e credenciais
 seo-title: Basics of managing certificates and credentials
-description: Saiba mais sobre as noções básicas do gerenciamento de certificados e credenciais.
+description: Saiba mais sobre as noções básicas de gerenciamento de certificados e credenciais.
 seo-description: Learn about the basics of managing certificates and credentials.
 uuid: f421e206-e7b5-416c-b9fb-974094f10a66
 contentOwner: admin